Cloak and Dagger (characters): All-New, All-Different Marvel

 Following the Secret Wars storyline as part of the All-New, All-Different Marvel' initiative, Cloak and Dagger have returned, still using the other's powers, but are now evil due to the corrupting influence of Mister Negative.
-Although Martin Li was arrested at some point, Cloak and Dagger have been using Shade patches, which dose them with a drug that stimulates the effects of Negative's touch, ensuring that their criminal personas will 'remain' loyal to him, breaking him out of the prison ship where Li was being kept and restoring him to Mister Negative to lead an assault on Parker Industries in Japan.
+Although Martin Li was arrested at some point, Cloak and Dagger have been using Shade patches, which dose them with a drug that stimulates the effects of Negative's touch, ensuring that their criminal personas will 'remain' loyal to him, breaking him out of the prison ship where Li was being kept and restoring him to Negative to lead an assault on Parker Industries in Japan.
 Although Peter is able to escape being corrupted by Negative thanks to Negative's prior corruption of Spider-Man, Cloak and Dagger manage to help Negative escape when Peter tracks them to his Hong Kong headquarters by secretly placing a Spider-Tracer on Cloak.
 Using this tracer, Peter is able to inject Cloak with a cure for Shade that he later uses to cure Dagger, apparently restoring their original powers.
-Although Mister Negative has escaped, Cloak and Dagger decide to remain in Hong Kong to guard it from any future attacks.
+Although Negative has escaped, Cloak and Dagger decide to remain in Hong Kong to guard it from any future attacks.

+During the "Gang War" storyline, Cloak and Dagger are among the superheroes who help Luke Cage fight the giant Spider-Slayers sent by Alistair Smythe.

+During the "Blood Hunt" storyline, Cloak is among the Darkforce users who lose control of their powers, blocking out the sun and enabling a vampire invasion.
+With Cloak indisposed, Dagger is left to battle the vampires on her own.

 Powers and abilities

 Cloak and Dagger both have moderate experience at street fighting.
 Dagger's combat techniques utilize her Lightforce powers and ballet-dance training as well as her sense of spatial relations, which had been heightened by her temporary blindness.

-Tyrone and Tandy temporary swapped powers in "Spider-Island," with Cloak using light powers and Dagger using Darkforce daggers.
+The two temporarily swapped powers in "Spider-Island", with Cloak using light powers and Dagger using Darkforce daggers.
 When Parker Industries uses an antidote on Mister Negative, the pair swap back to their original powers.